MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-virtual-agent.md

     ![Virtual Agent bot select queue.](media/virtual-agent-bot-select-queues.png)

-3. Click **Done**.
+3. Select **Done**.
 Now you're on the bot profile page and you can see that your bot is connected.

     ![Virtual Agent bot profile page.](media/virtual-agent-bot-profile.png)